 According to Federal statistics, about 4% of the U.S. population has $10,000 or more in credit card debt.
-Even more surprising is that Americans owe an estimated $1.036 trllion on their credit cards as of July 2018.
+Even more surprising is that Americans owe an estimated $985 billion on their credit cards as of August 2020 2019.

 When it comes to debt, individuals can learn from the business world where the objective is to increase profits.
 Investors oftentimes evaluate the financial wellbeing of a company based on a fairly simple equation:

 Individuals will get into trouble if they disregard this simple profit and loss equation.
 When household expenses outpace family income for too long, "losses" will continue to mount and debt will increase.